8400TheHealthNetwork/HebSpacy/README.md

 ## Contribution
-* To contribute to pipeline codebase, please follow the instructions [here](contribute/pipeline/README.md).
+You are welcome by contributing to `hebspacy` codebase pipeline and/or introducing new models.
-* To contribute and package your own model, please follow the instructions [here](contribute/model/README.md).
+Kindly follow the [pipeline codebase instructions](contribute/pipeline/README.md) and the [model training and packaging guidelines](contribute/model/README.md).

 -----